 Mindapples helps everyone take care of their minds like we take care of our bodies.

-We want to make looking after our minds should be as natural as brushing our teeth, to build a positive culture for mental health.
+We want to make looking after our minds as natural as brushing our teeth, to build a positive culture for mental health.
 Because, if that happens, everything will change – how we run our businesses, how we support our young people, how we deliver healthcare, and even how we organise our society.

 “I find Mindapples a pretty intriguing concept, which could really catch on.
 Just as gyms became a big thing in the 80s, will the 2010s see the arrival of serious preventative mental health?”

 What we do really does make a difference.
 Simple activities like sleep, water and exercise can improve your mood and and keep you healthy (e.g. Sleep Matters, Mental Health Foundation, 2011; Fox, 1999; Armstrong, Ganio et al, 2012), whilst integrating ‘breathers’ and ‘restorers’ into our daily routines can reduce stress and prevent future problems (Pressman et al, 2009; Jansen & von Sadovszky, 2004).